nystudio107/seomatic/README.md

     seomaticMeta.og.site_name
     seomaticMeta.og.see_also

-When SEOmatic goes to render the `twitter` and `og` tags, it iterates through the respective arrays, so you can add, remove, or change any of the key-value pairs in the array, and they will be rendered.
+When SEOmatic goes to render the `twitter`, `og` and `article` namespace tags, it iterates through the respective arrays, so you can add, remove, or change any of the key-value pairs in the array, and they will be rendered.
 Just ensure that the `key` is a valid schema type for the respective meta tags.

 You can even do fun things like: